 .
 5 days full guiding

 .
-6 nights accommodation with breakfast, based on twin or triple rooms
+6 nights accommodation with breakfast and dinner, based on twin or triple rooms

 . safetyequipement (transceiver-shovel-probe)